itisDouglas/itisDouglas/README.md

 - 👋 Hi, I’m @itisDouglas
-- 👀 I’m interested in creating full stack web applications with Django, and also software testing.
+- 👀 I’m interested in creating full-stack web applications with Django, and also software testing.
-- 🌱 I’m currently learning Software Testing practices that can help me grow in my current postion.
 - 📫 You can reach me via Twitter, LinkedIn, or here.

 <!---